Bicycle Safety / Theft Prevention

 Preventing Bicycle Theft

 Like most college towns, Eugene has a significant bike theft problem.
 Bikes are valuable, portable and easy to resell, making them attractive to thieves.
-603 bicycles were stolen in the City of Eugene in 2019.
 By taking some precautions, you can lower the odds that you’ll be the victim of a stolen bike.